janinaisonline/sudoku-web-app/README.md

         az login (if not logged in yet) az acr login --name acrsudoku (to log into the ACR)

-        # First command builds the updated page, second command "renames" (tags) the page with the acr name, third command pushes the new version to acr
+        # First command builds the updated page and names it sudoku-web-app-frontend, second command "renames" (tags) the page with the acr name, third command pushes the new version to acr
         docker build -t sudoku-web-app-frontend ./frontend
         docker tag sudoku-web-app-frontend acrsudoku.azurecr.io/sudoku-web-app-frontend:latest
         docker push acrsudoku.azurecr.io/sudoku-web-app-frontend:latest